robik/airshell/README.md

 ### Modules

 Airshell allows to extend functionality with _modules_.
 Modules can be freely placed on prompt-bar and have distinct configuration.
-Airshell comes with few builtin modules, such as `user` which prints username, `git` with prints branch name if available etc. All modules should be kept in `$ASH_PREFIX/modules` directory.
+Airshell comes with few builtin modules, such as `user` which prints username, `git` which prints current branch name if available etc. All modules are kept in `$ASH_PREFIX/modules` directory.

-Module's foreground and background can be changed in `MODULE_{name}_FG` and `MODULE_{name}_BG` variables respectively, where `{name}` should be replaced with uppercase name of the module.
+Module's foreground and background can be changed in `MODULE_{name}_FG` and `MODULE_{name}_BG` variables respectively, where `{name}` is uppercase name of the module.
 Described in detail in [Customization](#Customization) section.

 A module may not be rendered if some internal condition is not met.
 In such case whole module block is skipped.
 Example of such module is `git`, which is rendered only if current directory is in a valid `git` repository.